dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Related Work

-Standards organisation defined interfaces such as OCCI[^occi1], CIMI[^cimi1] or CDMI[^cdmi1] might realise interoperability from a user perspective but they do not solve the issue of relocation.
+Standards organisation defined interfaces such as OCCI[^occi1] [#OCCI:2012], CIMI[^cimi1] or CDMI[^cdmi1] which might realise interoperability but they do not necessarily solve the issue of relocation.
 The paper [#Petcu:2011] reviews aspects related to portability and interoperability in clouds.
 It notes the lack of adoption of standards by vendors saying that "vendor[s] like[s] to put barriers to exit for their customers".
 Related thoughts are discussed in [#Jr:2011].
 Here it is noted that cloud systems utilising different hypervisors will not interoperate, in part because they do not use the same data formats.

 Adapter libraries enabled the means to manage multiple cloud offerings, The most prominent of these are Apache libcloud, fog.io, RightScale, Enstratus and jClouds.